lsst-ts/ts_sal/doc/introductionDDS.rst

 must use to communicate to a publisher the existence and value of data-objects of a given type.
-When data-object values have been communicated to the publisher through the appropriate Writer, it is the publisher's responsibility to perform the distribution .
+When data-object values have been communicated to the publisher through the appropriate Writer, it is the publisher's responsibility to perform the distribution (the publisher will do this according to its own QoS, or the QoS attached to the corresponding Writer).
 A publication is defined by the association of a Writer to a publisher.
 This association expresses the intent of the application to publish the data described by the Writer in the context provided by the publisher.

-A Subscriber is an object responsible for receiving published data and making it available to the receiving application.
+A Subscriber is an object responsible for receiving published data and making it available (according to the Subscribers QoS) to the receiving application.
 It may receive and dispatch data of different specified types.
 To access the received data, the application must use a typed Reader attached to the subscriber.
 Thus, a subscription is defined